openstreetmap/openstreetmap-website/INSTALL.md

 # Installing compiled shared library database functions (optional)

 There are special database functions required by a (little-used) API call, the migrations and diff replication.
 The former two are provided as *either* pure SQL functions or a compiled shared library.
-The SQL versions are installed as part of the recommended install procedure above and the shared library versions are recommended only if you are running a production server making a lot of `/changes` API calls or need the diff replication functionality.
+The SQL versions are installed as part of the recommended install procedure above and the shared library versions are recommended only if you are running a production server and need the diff replication functionality.

 If you aren't sure which you need, stick with the SQL versions.